RavenJFelix/COBRE/README.md

 Origins
 -------
-Imagine learning c++ and desiring to go beyond the regular old console application.
+Imagine learning c++, you start learning about compilers, command line and the magic of vim and hear of something called QT.
+However, QT for the most part requires the use of their IDE so out of rage you end up creating your own gui system. _Because bitch, I've got a nearly decades old laptop with a mere i3 processor._

-You start learning about compilers and the magic of vim and hear of something called QT.
-However, QT for the most part requires the use of their IDE. _(Of course, any programmer needs to be capable in just about any environment; however, now is not the time for learning of such right now as you have already done so with Code::Blocks)_ so out of rage you end up creating your own gui system.
+Now do I use the firefox command to start browsing instead of using the quick menue?
+Sadly yes.